FrogInDizzy/FrogInDizzy/README.md

 - :computer: I am a competitive programmer at `Codeforces` `Leetcode`, `Codechef`.
 - :student: I’m currently learning `Computer Science` and `Software Engineering`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://www.overleaf.com/read/qvwhybhzymdw#dc55bd)
 - 📫 Feel free reach out to me at: edwin.gao28 [at] gmail [dot] com</a>

 <br>